Ultraelectromagneticpop!: Music and lyrics

 In Ultraelectromagneticpop!, local critics found elements of alternative rock, college rock, reggae, and rockabilly.
 The album drew comparisons to the Beatles, the Cure, the Clash, Red Hot Chili Peppers, and APO Hiking Society.

 Some of the tracks such as “Pare Ko”, “Tindahan ni Aling Nena”, and “Toyang” were rerecorded from Pop-U!.
 “Pare Ko” is a ballad and became notable for its explicit lyrics, which was unheard of in Philippine music at the time.
-The album's initial release included both original and censored versions, with the latter named “Walang Hiyang Pare Ko” (later excluded from the album’s 25th anniversary remaster).
+The album's initial release included both original and censored versions, with the latter named “Walang Hiyang Pare Ko” (later excluded from the album's 25th anniversary remaster).
 Buendia described “Tindahan ni Aling Nena” as a “shameless Beatles parody”.
-“Toyang” features interpolations of Filipino folk songs as well as the popular song “Too Young” (composed by Sidney Lippman and written by Sylvia Dee) and “Silly Love Songs” by Paul McCartney's band Wings; the band credited Lippman, Dee and McCartney in the album liner notes.
+“Toyang” features interpolated and reworked Filipino folk songs (such as the nonsensical Pen-Pen de Sarapen and the Ilocano Ti Ayat Ti Maysa Nga Ubing), as well as the popular song “Too Young” (composed by Sidney Lippman and written by Sylvia Dee) and “Silly Love Songs” by Paul McCartney's band Wings; the band credited Lippman, Dee and McCartney in the album liner notes.
 Marasigan described the song as “an anti-pop statement against the people who said we couldn’t do a pop song.”

 "Easy Ka Lang" is influenced by the local Manila Sound genre.
 "Maling Akala" has reggae elements, while the final track "Combo on the Run" is an attempt at funk according to Marasigan.
 The album also features two filler tracks, “Ganjazz” and “Honky-Toinks Granny”, which feature vocals from producer Jojo Bacasmas.